maciekrb/site_migration_utils/README.md

 Usage examples
 --------------
-Let's say you need to find all files that have ugly urls under a directory, and then check which records in a database actually reference those tables:
+Let's say you need to find all files that have ugly urls under a directory, and then check which records in a database actually reference those files:
 ```sh
 $siteutil.py --sanitize -d path/with/ugly/files --database -u dbuser -p dbpass -n dbname \
              -t table1:id_col:search_col1,search_col2